appliedgrg/beratools/docs/files/developer/github.md

 ## Actions

-GitHub Actions allow you to automate workflows directly in your repository.
+GitHub Actions allow you to automate workflows directly in our repository.
 BERA Tools uses GitHub Actions for CI/CD pipelines, including:

 Here is a summary of the actions defined in all workflow files in `.github/workflows`, grouped by trigger type: